REQUEST renovation measures

 - builders and homeowners will be asked via surveys whether the EST guides were useful in achieving these extra energy savings as compared with their original plans for simply redecorating or refitting.

 The results of the pilot will be used to improve tools, mechanisms and guidance in both the UK and Europe to increase the uptake of low carbon refurbishment.
-Results are due to be published on the REQUEST website in the autumn of 2012.

 Find out more